tsmit291/Angular_Unit3/angular-auth.md

 3. view one book
 3. edit a book

-Once you have the skeloton of the app up and running, its time to wire everything up.
+Once you have the skeleton of the app up and running, its time to wire everything up.

 ### Login form